bahmutov/state-ui-example/README.md

 > A Todo app where everything is determined by the state object

+📝 Read the blog post [Cypress Tests For Apps That Use Central State]()

 ## Small print

 Author: Gleb Bahmutov &lt;gleb.bahmutov@gmail.com&gt; &copy; 2024